ericbiewener/vscode-vandelay-py/README.md

 active word are found, you'll be asked to choose.

 ### Import undefined variables
-Vandelay will attempt to find imports for all undefined variables in the active file.
+Vandelay will attempt to find imports for all undefined variables reported by the linter for the active file.
 Like the "Import active word" command, if only a single possible import is found for a given variable, it will automatically be imported.
 Otherwise, you will need to choose the correct one.

+**Requires Flake8 linter.** Open a github issue to request support for other linters.

+### Remove Unused Imports
+Vandelay will remove all unused imports reported by the linter.

+**Requires Flake8 linter.** Open a github issue to request support for other linters.

 ## Importing from System & 3rd-Party Packages
 Rather than try to do any kind of wizardry like hooking into your virtual environment, Vandelay JS